quantify-os/quantify-core/CONTRIBUTING.rst

 Before you submit a merge request, check that it meets these guidelines:

 1. New code should be fully tested; running pytest in coverage mode can help identify gaps.
-2. Documentation is updated, this includes docstrings and any necessary changes to existing tutorials, user documentation and so forth.
+#.
+Documentation is updated, this includes docstrings and any necessary changes to existing tutorials, user documentation and so forth.
 We use the `numpy docstring format <https://numpydoc.readthedocs.io/en/latest/format.html>`_.
-3. The CI pipelines should pass for all merge requests.
+#.
+The CI pipelines should pass for all merge requests.

     - Check the status of the pipelines, the status is also reported in the merge request.
     - flake8 linter should pass.
     - No degradation in code coverage.
     - Documentation should build.
-4. Ensure your merge request contains a clear description of the changes made and how it addresses the issue.
+#.
+Ensure your merge request contains a clear description of the changes made and how it addresses the issue.
 If useful, add a screenshot to showcase your work to facilitate an easier review.
+#.
+Make sure to keep selected the checkbox `Allow commits from members who can merge to the target branch`.
+This allows maintainers to `collaborate across forks <https://docs.gitlab.com/ee/user/project/merge_requests/allow_collaboration.html>`_ for fine tunning and small fixes before the merge request is accepted.

 Congratulations!
 The maintainers will now review your work and suggest any necessary changes.
-If no changes are required, a maintainer will "approve" the review.
+If no changes are required, a maintainer will "approve" the merge request.
-If you are
+When your merge request is approved, feel free to add yourself to the list of contributors.
-Thank you very much
-for your hard work in improving quantify.
+Thank you very much for your hard work in improving quantify!

 Setting up quantify for local development